-Parents registering their sons for entry to the Nursery Class or the Reception Class are invited to make an appointment to visit the School and meet the Headmistress.
+Parents registering their sons or daughters for entry to Nursery or Reception are invited to make an appointment to visit the School and meet the Headmistress.
 Confirmed or waiting list places will then be offered in writing.
 On acceptance of a confirmed place, a deposit becomes due to secure the place.
 This is refundable at the end of the pupil’s last term at the School.

 Initial enquiries for admission to Hawkesdown House may be made over the phone or by email.
 Brief details will be taken and a prospectus, application form and letter explaining our registration process are sent out in the post.